rendering of RH compressor

 Centrifugal compressors transform kinetic energy into pressure energy through a rotating impeller, which consists of a series of vanes or blades attached to a central cylinder.
 The process begins with gas (or air) entering through an inlet and reaching the centrifugal impeller.
 The impeller then spins at high speed, using centrifugal force to push the gas outwards.
 This action increases the velocity of the gas, which then moves into a diffuser where its kinetic energy is converted into pressure.
 A collector gathers the pressurized gas and releases it through an outlet.

-Everllence centrifugal compressor are used in refinery operations worldwide
+Everllence centrifugal compressors for reliable refinery operations worldwide